david-cao/gRPCBenchmarks/blog.md

 gRPC Mobile Benchmarks
 ======================
-As gRPC has become a better and faster RPC framework, we consistently got questions about its performance.
-"How _much_ faster is gRPC?"
+As gRPC has become a better and faster RPC framework, we've consistently gotten the question, "How _much_ faster is gRPC?"
 We already have comprehensive server-side benchmarks, but we don't have client-side benchmarks.
 Benchmarking a client is a bit different than benchmarking a server.
 We care more about things such as latency, request size, and battery life and less about things like queries per second (QPS) and number of concurrent threads.
 Thus we built an Android app in order to quantify these factors and provide solid numbers behind them.

-Specifically what we want to benchmark is client side protobuf vs. JSON serialization/deserialization and gRPC vs. a RESTful HTTP JSON service.
+Specifically what we want to benchmark is client side Protobuf vs. JSON serialization/deserialization and gRPC vs. a RESTful HTTP JSON service.
 For the serialization benchmarks, we want to measure the size of messages and speed at which we serialize and deserialize.
 For the RPC benchmarks, we want to measure the latency of end-to-end requests, packet size, and battery life drain.

 Protobuf vs. JSON
 -----------------
 In order to benchmark Protobuf and JSON, we ran serializations and deserializations over and over on randomly generated protos, which can be seen [here](/protolite_app/app/src/main/proto).
 These protos varied quite a bit in size and complexity, from just a few bytes to over 100kb.
 JSON equivalents were created and then also benchmarked.
 For the Protobuf messages, we had three main methods of serializing and deserializing: simply using a byte array, `CodedOutputStream`/`CodedInputStream` which is Protobuf's own implementation of input and output streams, and Java's `ByteArrayOutputStream` and `ByteArrayInputStream`.
 For JSON we used `org.json`'s [`JSONObject`](https://developer.android.com/reference/org/json/JSONObject.html).
 This only had one method to serialize and deserialize, `toString()` and `new JSONObject()`, respectively.

-In order to keep benchmarks as accurate as possible, we wrap the code to be benchmarked in an interface and simply loop it for a set number of iterations.
-This way we discount any time spent checking the system time.
+In order to keep benchmarks as accurate as possible, we wrapped the code to be benchmarked in an interface and simply looped it for a set number of iterations.
+This way we discounted any time spent checking the system time.
 ```Java
 interface Action {
     void execute();